Walkover: Sports

-The actual act of "walking over" was seen in Australian rules football matches during the 19th and early 20th centuries.
-It was not uncommon in the 19th century for a scheduled match to be cancelled on the day, often due to one of the two teams failing to field enough players, but these were generally considered no-game or rescheduled.
+The actual act of "walking over" was seen in Australian rules football matches during the 19th and early 20th centuries: it was not uncommon in the 19th century for a scheduled match to be cancelled on the day, often due to one of the two teams failing to field enough players, but these were generally cancelled or rescheduled.

 The first team to claim victory by walkover on such an occasion was Albert-park, in an 1870 match against Railway which was to have counted towards the Challenge Cup.
-Railway had insufficient players and declined to play, so the Albert-park team took to the field with the umpire and without opposition and put through two goals, claiming a walkover victory.
-The claimed victory and its impact on the Challenge Cup was controversial and widely disputed by the other clubs; one sportswriter at the time commented that "in connection with football, the idea of a walkover is simply absurd and unprecedented."
+Railway had only 14 players turn up and declined to play, so the Albert-park team took to the field with the umpire and without opposition and put through two goals before claiming a walkover victory.
+The claimed victory and its impact on the Challenge Cup was controversial and widely disputed by the other clubs: one sportswriter at the time commented that "in connection with football, the idea of a walkover is simply absurd and unprecedented."

 Nevertheless, actual walkovers were thereafter often observed in similar circumstances: the umpire would bounce the ball to officially start the game, the unopposed team would score at least once to secure a lead, and the match would then be abandoned.
-The highest level occurrence of this was in a Victorian Football Association match in 1900, and sporadic reports from games at the local level confirm that actual walkovers were observed as late as the 1930s, including outside Melbourne.
+One other occurrence of a walkover was in a Victorian Football Association match in 1900, and sporadic reports from games at the local level confirm that actual walkovers were observed as late as the 1930s, including outside Melbourne.

 In the 1908 Summer Olympics, there was a walkover for a gold medal by Wyndham Halswelle in the rerun of the final race of the 400 m: Hallswelle's two American opponents refused to participate in the rerun, protesting the controversial disqualification of their teammate.
 Hallswelle jogged in the rerun alone to claim the gold medal.